ehyland/pmm/CONTRIBUTING.md

 # Create a development build in watch mode
 pnpm build:watch

-# Build and release to local registry in watch mode. (start a local registry with docker-compose up -d registry)
+# Build and release to local registry in watch mode. (start a local registry with docker compose up -d registry)
 pnpm build:watch:release
 ```